 Several people have asked me about commissions.
 I say, I’m willing to take them on after the event so that I can devote more time to producing something of higher quality, and offer to post the work directly to the customer, although to be honest, I’ve never received a genuine commission request following an event.
 I think most people just want to pick up a customised memento on the day.
 A lower priced sketch, and not necessarily a work of art.

 Also something to initially Avoid are things like selling Clothing.
 Printed t-shirts for example require larger print runs to reduce cost and make a profit, they needs more display space than a single table allows, and the requirement for multiple sizes gets complicated.
-Items like custom coffee mugs might seem like a good idea, but they have a low profit margin, take up space to store and require a larger production run to get then cheap enough to begin with.
+Items like custom coffee mugs might seem like a good idea, but they have a low profit margin, take up space to store and require a larger production run to get the stock cheap enough to begin with.

 Other things to bring with you: